GabsEdits/gxbs.dev/pages/blog/index.md

 # Blog

-This is my blog, where I post about my projects, and other things I find interesting.
+Welcome to my blog, a space where I share updates on my latest projects and delve into topics that captivate my interest.

   <div class="blog-posts">
     <div class="filter-tags">